gpoehl/phpReport/README.md

 Data output
 -----------
-Usually phpReport doesn't generate any output for you.
+With the exception of prototyping phpReport doesn't generate any output for you.
 Actions are the place to define what has to happen.
-So you can write data to a database table, a file (eg. excel file), an HTML string, generate a pdf document or send emails.
+So you can write data to a database table, a file (eg. excel file), an HTML string, generate pdf documents or send emails.
 Of course you can do it all together.

-There's only one rule: Whatever you return from an action will be appended to the public variable $output.
+To create an output string you can make usage of the output classes.
+The returned value from invoked actions will always be written to one of the output objects.
+The default object just appends the returned value to a variable.
+The more comfortabel one uses arrays and allows additional direct writing to one of the nine bands per group level.
+Bands usually have header, data and footer data as well as header, data and footer for summary data on top or at the end of a group.
+Methods like get() or pop() makes output handling very flexible.

 Usage and prototyping
 ---------------------